Giving the Illusion of Academic Rigor

 • Inflation encourages people to buy sooner than later because they believe things are cheaper now than they’ll be tomorrow.
 Thus, inflation encourages going into more debt than would otherwise be prudent.

-• It contributes to business cycles, as I have shown already in this series.
+• Inflation is the primary cause of business cycles, as I have shown already in this series.

 All right, I did it.
-I got through those last two things I wanted to address before moving on (next week) to a few thoughts about how to fix all this.
+I got through those last two things that I wanted to address before moving on (next week) to discussing how to fix a monetary system.

 There are, of course, so many other things about the theory of money that I haven’t even touched.
-For example, there are theories out there about bankers and their control over governments (especially when it comes to decisions about war) because of their power over money and how much they stand to gain when they finance those wars.
-And I haven’t covered the different stages in the modern international history of money, including the stepwise abolition of the gold standard, fixing exchange rates, the Bretton Woods Conference, sneaky ways governments have transferred wealth to other governments, etc. And don’t forget about the curious and questionable things the International Monetary Fund and World Bank are doing!
+For example, there are theories out there about bankers and their control over governments (especially when it comes to decisions about war) because of their power over money and how much they stand to gain when they finance those wars through debt to governments, which gives them even more control over government actions.
+And I haven’t covered the different stages of evolution that money goes through from an international perspective, including the stepwise abolition of the gold standard, fixing exchange rates, using some currencies as reserves for other currencies, the Bretton Woods Conference, sneaky ways governments have transferred wealth to other governments, etc. And don’t forget about the curious and questionable things the International Monetary Fund and World Bank are doing!